voorhoede/nuxt-twa-module/README.md

 ### Output

 - An `android` folder in your project root, which you can open in Android Studio to [build your app](https://developer.android.com/studio/run/).
 When you've build and tested your app you can use [Generate Signed Bundle/APK](https://developer.android.com/studio/publish/app-signing).
 This will generate a .aab file that can be uploaded to the Google Play Store.
-- You Nuxt app with an added `.well-known` folder which is needed to make your domain trusted with the app in the store.
+- Your Nuxt app with an added `.well-known` folder which is needed to make your domain trusted with the app in the store.

 ## Debug